sonikkk-526/.LRC-Synced-Lyrics-Library/README.md

 If you need to (a.) shift the timestamp by ±X.XX seconds, or (b.) keeping the timestamp but changing the lyrics to another language with existing set, you may try out [my tool (Lyrics Editor for .LRC)](https://github.com/sonikkk-526/Lyrics-Editor-for-.LRC).

 ## ■ "One" last side note
 Please also be informed that the majority of the J-Pop and Chinese .LRC files are in Chinese (Traditional).
 However, it is way more important to have the timestamp of the lyrics instead of the lyrics itself.
-You can always change the lyrics by searching on Google whether someone posted the lyrics in your language and update it using [my tool](https://github.com/sonikkk-526/Lyrics-Editor-for-.LRC).
+You can always change the lyrics by searching on Google whether someone posted the lyrics in your language and merge it with [my tool](https://github.com/sonikkk-526/Lyrics-Editor-for-.LRC), or choices of yours.

 This repo is updated manually.
 It used the Windows ["`XCOPY`"](https://ss64.com/nt/xcopy.html) function to copy and paste the .LRC files from my collection to this repo.
 I cannot garentee regular updates in this repo but I will try my best to keep it up-to-date.